10th February 2021

 What can cause a dental emergency?

-There are lots of factors that can lead to you needing an emergency dentist appointment with our London dentists.
+There are lots of factors that can lead to you needing an emergency dentist appointment in London.
 These include:

 Untreated tooth decay – this can lead to infection or an abscess, as well as pain and sensitivity.
 Warning signs that something’s wrong include pain when biting/chewing, and sensitivity to the temperature of food and drink.

 Accidents & injuries – whether it’s from sports or a physical accident like a fall or a slip, can lead to cracked, broken or knocked-out teeth.
 You might notice a tooth is loose or wobbly, or it may come out altogether.
 You may also see that it’s visibly cracked, chipped or snapped.